Mylothros-Charalampos/LambdaFunctions/AddNumbers-SAM/Readme.md

-## In this example a lambda function is invoked from another lambda function
+## In this example the lambda function will add 2 numbers passed with POST.

 ## Test